-CHARLOTTE AREA EDUCATIONAL CONSORTIUM
+GREATER CHARLOTTE CONSORTIUM

-Pfeiffer University is a member of the Charlotte Area Educational Consortium (CAEC).
-Full-time undergraduate students at Pfeiffer are able to take courses at other CAEC member institutions at no additional charge.
+Pfeiffer University is a member of the Greater Charlotte Consortium.
+Full-time undergraduate students at Pfeiffer are able to take courses in person or on-line at other consortium member institutions at no additional charge when part of a fulltime load at the home university.
 Summer school courses and graduate classes are not included in this arrangement.